The New Hampshire primary and the Fort Worth rodeo have more in common than you'd think

 According to my official program from the Southwestern Exposition and Livestock Show, better known as the Fort Worth Stock Show & Rodeo, “In a successful ride, half of the points are given to the rider and half to the bull.”

 That would be a more interesting way to determine who won the New Hampshire primary.
-Under the current system, Sen. Bernie Sanders, I-Vt., came in first with 25.8% of the vote.
-But if we used the also-give-points-to-the-bull approach and factored in Sanders's many improbable promises, he would have carried New Hampshire by 125.8%.
+Under the current system, Vermont Sen. Bernie Sanders came in first with 25.4% of the vote.
+But if we used the also-give-points-to-the-bull approach and factored in Sanders’ many improbable promises, he would have carried New Hampshire by 125.4%.

 Another difference between the two events was that President Donald Trump did not land in the middle of the Fort Worth proceedings and distract participants by convening 12,000 supporters and telling them, “Mamas, don’t let your babies grow up to be Democratic presidential candidates.”